jonats2020/jonats2020/README.md

 ## About Me

 Hello!
-I'm Jonathan (Nats) Elayron, a seasoned IT professional with a diverse skill set in server administration and software development.
-I have been working in the IT industry for 13+ yrs, 6 years of hands-on experience in server administration and 7 years in software development, I have a proven track record of delivering reliable and efficient solutions.
+I'm Jonathan (Nats) Elayron, a seasoned IT professional with 13 years' experience, split between 6 years in server and workstation administration and 7 years in software development.
+Worked in the Philippines for 5 years, followed by 5 years in Dubai, and currently based in the Philippines.

 ## Skills